 See Policies on the Use of Information Technology Facilities in the chapter Rights and Responsibilities of Students for more information.

-EMBA class sessions are recorded with the permission of the faculty member.
+EMBA classes and Thursday evening electives are recorded with the permission of the faculty member.
 Recordings are posted to the class course site in Canvas.
 There are times when faculty will request that a session not be recorded.
-In such instances, the program team will notify students of this request.
+In such instances, the program office will notify students of this request.

 Students who feel they are in need of additional academic support may either contact the course teaching assistant or the instructor.
-During year-one core courses, the program team will assist students in finding a tutor.
+The program office can provide a list of tutors for year-one core courses if additional tutoring is desired.

 Honor Code Committee